desmos-labs/desmjs/README.md

 This repository contains a set of packages to develop DApps on Desmos.

-> **👷 Work in progress 👷**
-> The SDK is currently in active development so the API is subject to change.

 ## Packages

 DesmJS consists of multiple smaller npm packages each one with a specific functionality.